 From here, we move into a state of numbness.
 We deaden our feelings and become lifeless.
-We can often point to a fear of feelings as the underlying cause of our deadness, but really, isn’t such a fear based precisely on a dualistic struggle?
+0ften, we can often point to a fear of feelings as the underlying cause of our deadness, but really, isn’t such a fear based precisely on a dualistic struggle?
 We are struggling against polar forces in our inner lives.

-We can understand this better by looking at the basic Yes and No-currents in our souls.
+Perhaps we can understand this better by looking at the basic Yes and No-currents in our souls.
 The Yes-current is the principle that affirms life.
 It expands, opens, embraces and receives life.
 The No-current represents the principle that negates life.
 It retreats, denies and shrinks back into itself.
 We generally assume—perhaps even have a deep conviction—that only the Yes-current is good, while the No-current is sick and bad, and therefore undesirable.

 Religion itself has furthered this division, making God good and the Devil bad.
 This is, at best, a half-truth.
 To blindly accept this is to bring untold confusion and pain onto ourselves.
-For the minute we believe this, we are involved in error.
+For the minute we believe this, we are in error.
 And all error can lead only to more error and misinterpretation of life.
 Eventually, we get incredibly lost in this maze.

 Let’s try to demonstrate this in the simplest way possible.
 Isn’t it true that it’s just as undesirable to say Yes to being destructive, as it is to say No to something positive?
 If we’ve got ourselves believing it is only and always good to say Yes, anytime we say No we’ll have pangs of doubt and hesitation, uncertainty and guilt.
 This will happen even if it’s in our best interest to say No.